SpenceKonde/megaTinyCore/README.md

 * `MEGATINYCORE_MCU` will be defined as the numeric part of the part number.
 * `MEGATINYCORE_SERIES` will be defined as 0 or 1 for 0-series and 1-series parts (2.0.2 and later)

-Version information for MEGATINYCORE is
+Version information for MEGATINYCORE is also provided by a few additional defines to make it easier to work with these in a sketch or compare to specific values; an example is presented below:
+* MEGATINYCORE "2.0.2"
+* MEGATINYCORE_MAJOR 2
+* MEGATINYCORE_MINOR 0
+* MEGATINYCORE_PATCH 2
+* MEGATINYCORE_RELEASED 1
+* MEGATINYCORE_NUM 0x02000201
+Be warned that the historical record has been

 # Bootloader (optiboot) Support
 A new version of Optiboot (Optiboot-x) now runs on the Tiny0 and Tiny1 chips.
 It's under 512 bytes, and works on all parts supported by megaTinyCore, allowing for a convenient workflow with the same serial connections used for both uploading code and debugging (like a normal Arduino Pro Mini).